mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

     └── tests
 ```

 It is not expected to have many changes of this top level structure.
-Any changes to this top level structure will break `registrator` and `finder` from `core.algorithms`.
+If any structural changes are made, they will break `registrator` and `finder` from `core.algorithms`.
 They expect to have this structure in order to dynamically register the files inside `filters` and `algorithms`.

 Having the set structure also allows to expose a consistent Public API through the `__init__` files, making the suggestions in iPython only show what we have exposed to the Public API.